“Inheritance”

 Programs

-Celebrate the Inheritance publication with a conversation between Phuong Ngo and Nikki Lam, artist and co-editor, Slow Burn Books.
-Register
+Join us to launch the Inheritance Photobook, the debut publication by Phuong Ngo and Slow Burn Books, with a conversation between Phuong and Nikki Lam, book signing and refreshments.
+Register here.

 Conversation, Sat 7 June, 2 → 4pm

-A conversation between Phuong Ngo and exhibition curator Amelia Winata will take place on the final day of the exhibition.
+Join us for a conversation between Phuong Ngo and exhibition curator Amelia Winata, on the final day of the exhibition.

-Phuong Ngo is an artist and curator living and working in Naarm/Melbourne.
-His practice is concerned with the interpretation of history, memory, and place as a form of comprehension for the present.
-Through an archival process rooted in a conceptual practice, he seeks to find linkages between culture, politics, public and private histories.
+Phuong Ngo is an artist and curator in Naarm/Melbourne.
+Ngo's practice is concerned with the interpretation of history, memory, and place as a form of comprehension for the present.
+Through an archival process rooted in a conceptual practice, Ngo seeks to find linkages between culture, politics, public and private histories.